Anchises68/mirelescommunications/src/pages/success/success.md

 ---
 path: "/success"
-title: "Success"
+title: "Message Sent!"
 ---

-Send us a message.
-We would love to hear from you!
+### Thank you

+We have received your message and will get back to you shortly.